emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Spellstrike
 Spell\
 2 actions\
 Your have learned how to channel magic into you strikes.
-You expend a use of a different Flourish that requires you to make a Spell attack and make an Strike.
+You expend a use of a different Flourish that requires you to make a Spell attack and then make a Strike.
 Your Spell is coupled with your attack, using your attack roll result to determine the effects of both the Strike and the Flourish.

 You can use this Flourish once per day.